Learn the basics with a private lesson

 Performance

-Power and control match the PCKL Launch Series.
-So, all in all, you're getting a finely balanced set of paddles here that rival one of the best beginner paddles on the market.
+All in all, you're getting a nicely balanced set of paddles that rival some of the best beginner paddles on the market.

 Value for money